-The New generation is celebrating Nepali New year in different ways, they love to do some adventure activities like Bungee Jump, Mountain flights, Hot Air Blooming, Jungle Safari tours, White River Rafting with a bunch of friends and family.
-Even some people do multiday hiking to see colorful Rhododendron forest, especially people who are living in the city are enthusiastic to see the top of the world “Mt.
+The New Generation is celebrating Nepali New Year in different ways, they love to do some adventure activities like Bungee Jump, Mountain flights, Hot Air Blooming, Jungle Safari tours, and White River Rafting with a bunch of friends and family.
+Even some people do multiday hiking to see the colorful Rhododendron forests, especially people who are living in the city are enthusiastic to see the top of the world “Mt.
 Everest 8,848.86m” and other mountains on the first day of New Year.
 So, they love to do Mount Everest Base Camp Trek, Langtang National Park Hike, and Poon Hill 2 Days Trek in Annapurna.

 - Baishakh -(30/31 days) Mid-April to Mid-May

 This is Nepali New Year 2079 which is going to begin on the 14th- of April 2023 as New Year's Day.
 As people of Nepali are following various cultures and traditions, we are celebrating in different ways.
 If you are curious about Nepali New Year, you are welcome to join us to celebrate.